Followers

 Decline in Fortunes

-In November 1781 the British withdrew from Wilmington on the news of Yorktown.
-The war seemed over but the Loyalists who remained with the colors would not go down so easily.
-The bitter civil war left too many desperate for revenge and unwilling to compromise or submit to the rebels they so despised.
+In November 1781, the British withdrew from Wilmington upon news of Yorktown.
+The war seemed over, but the Loyalists who remained with the colors would not surrender so easily.
+The bitter civil war left many desperate for revenge and unwilling to compromise or submit to the rebels they despised.
 Fanning was one of them.
-He continued to lead partisan bands against the patriots.
-He made a series of bitter attacks on patriot settlements that continued into 1782 – a year that most of us think as one of quiet as the final treaty was negotiated.
+He continued leading partisan bands against the patriots.
+He launched a series of bitter attacks on patriot settlements that persisted into 1782—most of us consider that year one of quiet as the final treaty was negotiated.

 Loyalist Provisionals

-But Fanning was worn and weary.
-And the canny backwoodsman saw the handwriting on the wall.
-It was time to return to a normal life.
-As a first step in attempting to establish that life, he married Sarah Carr, a 16-year-old young woman from the settlement of Deep River, North Carolina.
+But Fanning was tired and worn out.
+The clever backwoodsman saw the signs of change.
+It was time to go back to a normal life.
+As a first step toward that, he married Sarah Carr, a 16-year-old young woman from the settlement of Deep River, North Carolina.

 Charleston Harbor would provide many Loyalists'